For First Years and Parents

 Tenderfoot Court of Honor – Monday after Thanksgiving

-Please plan to have your whole family join us on Monday night after Thanksgiving Day at 7:00p as we honor your son’s advancement to Tenderfoot.
+Please plan to have your whole family join us on Monday night after Thanksgiving Day at 7:00 PM as we honor your son’s advancement to the first rank of Tenderfoot.
 Parents will “be on stage” with their son.
 Relatives are welcomed.
 This is a big deal and we hope that you can join us.
 Refreshments are served after the ceremony.
 Bring your camera.

 December

-No hike is scheduled in December.
-Nevertheless it is an active month at Troop 174.
+No hike is scheduled in December yet it is an active month at Troop 174.
 First-year scouts need to make the first aid kits described on page 289 of the Scout Handbook at home.
 They need to bring these kits to the first Troop Meeting in January.

-A scout auction is held on a Sunday afternoon in December and scouts bid against each other to redeem “points” they earned by selling Christmas wreaths to acquire scout gear.
-Many first-year scouts can acquire a sleeping bag, thermal pad, or backpack if they sell a fair number of wreaths.
+A scout auction is held on a Sunday afternoon in December and Scouts bid against each other to acquire gear by redeeming “points” they earned by selling Christmas wreaths.
+Many first-year scouts can acquire a sleeping bag, thermal pad, or backpack if they sell enough wreaths to attend the ski trip.

 January